Rohingya face genocide threat, rules UN top court | DW | 23.01.2020

 Maps, satellite images, and graphic photographs were used as evidence during the month-long hearing.
 Prosecutors said this amounted to a campaign of genocide, violating its obligations under the 1948 Genocide Convention.

 Myanmar's leader, Aung San Suu Kyi, rejected claims of genocide on Thursday.
-Rohingya refugees "exaggerated abuses" and that Myanmar was the victim of "unsubstantiated narratives" by human rights groups and UN investigators, she said, ahead of the ruling in an opinion piece in the UK's Financial Times.
+Rohingya refugees "exaggerated abuses" and Myanmar was the victim of "unsubstantiated narratives" by human rights groups and UN investigators, she wrote in an opinion article published ahead of the ruling in the UK-based Financial Times.

 An Independent Commission of Enquiry (ICOE) panel on Monday found that although Myanmar's security forces were guilty of major abuses there is "no evidence" of genocide.